 Rest or Cross Train During 10K Plan

-As a rule of thumb, take one day off every week.
-For most people, that’s usually Sunday, but different strokes for different folks.
+As a rule, take one day off every week.
+That’s usually a Sunday for most people, but different strokes for different folks.

 During your non-running days, feel free to take more rest days or, if you heed my advice, cross-train.

 Cross-training the right way can help you improve your cardiovascular health and strength without the added impact of running.

 Ideal cross-training exercises include biking, swimming, strength training, and yoga.

 All of these will help you build your endurance and stamina further.